Resources

 Final Report

-A detailed examination of business aviation’s impact on our economy, including provincial/territorial breakouts and 13 Canadian case studies.
+A detailed examination of business aviation’s impact on our economy.

 NEXA Report